Trump effigy takes an offal approach to celebrity for HK art show

 "I didn't choose them purposefully because I disliked them," he said.
 "I felt like they, as individuals, were perfectly emblematic of certain aspects of the contemporary human condition."

-Ostrer said he visits meat and fish markets for materials, which he mixes in much the same way as a painter might mix colors.
+Ostrer said he visits meat and fish markets for materials, which he mixes in much the same way as a painter might mix colours.

 (Reporting by Clare Baldwin, Pak Yiu and Stef McIntyre; Editing by Paul Tait)